-CAUTION: Any blockage of the sample vent line will cause an increase in the pressure at the sensor thus causing erroneous readings.
+CAUTION: Any blockage of the sample vent line will cause an increase in pressure at the sensor.
 If sample is to be vented into a pipe above atmospheric pressure, a pressure regulator set at 0.2 PSIG must be installed to maintain constant pressure on the sensor.
 For vent pressure above 0.2 PSIG, consult factory for proper selection of electronics.

-Ambient Temperature: The rate at which H_2S molecules diffuse into the sensor is controlled by a Teflon membrane otherwise known as an ' H_2S diffusion limiting barrier'.
+Ambient Temperature: The rate at which H2S molecules diffuse into the sensor is controlled by a Teflon membrane otherwise known as an 'H2S diffusion limiting barrier'.
 All diffusion processes are temperature sensitive, therefore, the fact that the sensor's electrical output will vary with temperature is normal.
-Under typical applications, this variation is relatively constant and the measurement accuracy remains within the published specifications over the recommended operating rage of temperature.
-The accuracy of $\pm 5\%$ or better over an operating temperature range e.g., 5-45% c can be obtained.
-The measurement accuracy will be the highest if the calibration and sampling are performed at similar temperatures (a temperature variation of 10% may produce an error of >+/-2% of full scale).
+Under typical applications, this variation is relatively small and the measurement accuracy remains within the published specifications over the recommended operating rage of temperature.
+The accuracy of ±5% or better over an operating temperature range e.g.,

+5-45°C can be obtained.
+The measurement accuracy will be the highest if the calibration and sampling are performed at similar temperatures (a temperature variation of 10 °F may produce an error of >+/-2% of full scale).